cs50/cs50.readthedocs.io/time.md

-# CS50 Timer Converter
+# CS50 Time Converter

-CS50 Time Converter is a web app at [time.cs50.io](https://time.cs50.io/) that converts times to users' own time zones, as might be helpful for students online for deadlines and events.
+CS50 Time Converter is a web app at [time.cs50.io](https://time.cs50.io/) that converts (dates and) times to users' own time zones, as might be helpful for students online for deadlines and events.
+Its landing page supports manual input [in over 200 language locales plus numerous formats](https://dateparser.readthedocs.io/en/latest/introduction.html), and its [API](#api) allows for links to specific (dates and) times.
+It guesses a user's time zone on a user's first visit but allows for manual override, remembering a user's selection thereafter.

 ## Formats